Feature #1292: mdrun features to deprecate for 5.0

 - thus, the tools that get ported will be the ones people want to use enough to put effort into maintaining - but because they only do one thing, and have a test, that maintenance will be easy-or-zero

 - users will complain that it's harder to do their work, but that friction generates light and code, as well as heat

 - a trajectory-reading framework that implements something like the current functionality, behind a sane C++ API #1193

 - a representation of rvec that can be used in C++ containers #1017 (various discussions elsewhere, but I suggest we pick something plausible for use in the analysis part of tools and just use it - Eigen looked good last time I considered the question.
 This will require things like the trajectory-reading code to read into rvec and then convert it, until someone cares enough to fix the situation, but that conversion is unlikely to bound the cost of the analysis. mdrun has separate needs and should be treated separately.)

-#17 Updated by David van der Spoel over 5 years ago
+#17 Updated by David van der Spoel almost 6 years ago

 Just renaming gmxana to contrib does not have any effect.
 However, not compiling tools by default will mean we quickly loose users, since many users like gromacs for the analysis tools (as well as mdrun performance obviously).
 Unfortunately there are very few users that contribute code, right now.
 Most power users work towards their own scientific goals, including myself to a large extent.
 Looking in trajectoryanalysis/modules all but one of the tools have been coded by Teemu.

 Unfortunately porting code to the new framework is a larger barrier than what one might think, it is pretty close to rewriting everything from scratch.
 Maybe we need to team up with some of our biggest users and get them to contribute more?